-The serial console password need not be set in which case anyone with physical access to the serial console could have full administrator rights.
+A serial console password need not be set.
+If this is the case, anyone with physical access to the serial console has full administrator rights.

-However, if the SG4300 Series is not placed in a secure area, it can be advisable to set the console password.
-This is done using the console boot menu and more detail on this topic can be found in the CorePlus Administrators Guide.
+If the SG3200 Series is not placed in a secure area, it is therefore advisable to set the console password.
+This is done using the console boot menu and more detail on this can be found in the CorePlus Administrators Guide.